5% Cash Back Credit Cards

 The 5% cash back credit card came about when Citibank started the Citi® Dividend Platinum Select® Card.
 This

 card pays 5% rebates for every dollar you spend on "everyday purchases".
 You get a 1% rebate for 'other purchases".
 For a long time, they were the only 5% cash rebate credit card and probably one of the most popular credit cards.
 In July 2005, Chase introduced a similar card called the Chase Cash Plus Rewards Visa, which also pays 5% rebates on 'everyday purchases".
-In addition, Chase gives you the option of exchanging cash rebates for gift certificates from partner merchants.
-In fact, these are the only two true 5% cash back credit cards available
+However, Chase has recently stopped offering this card.

 Limits on rebates